skip to main |

 It's no secret that I have a complete blog crush on Amy of Progressive Pioneer.
 I have never met her, but her site is a source of endless inspiration to me.
 She and I have so much in common, yet she is miles away (and has much more land than we do.)
 I wanted to give Nico more veggies and she had a great smoothie recipe.

 GREEN MACHINES: Half a banana, a lot of blueberries, several handfuls of spinach and enough water to make it drinakable.
 Blend with ice if you'd like.
 The spinach is so mild that you don't taste it at all.
 Freestyle and add your favorite fruit.
 Delicioso!
+I just planted my thriving tomato seedlings and she did a story on a seed swap.

 I wrote about my dinner menus and today she did the same!
 (Although her dinners are much healthier and adventurous than mine) She even shared a recipe for the cake I want to bake for Nico's 2nd birthday.
 Kindred spirit for sure!